yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     <Enter>
     ```

-27. Update your config files to include the Application Insights Key
+27. Update your config files to include the Application Insights Key.

     ```bash
     vi config/config.js
     <i>
     ```

-28. Add the following line to the `exports.appSettings` object, and then update [YOUR APPINSIGHTS KEY] with the your Application Insights Key for **content-api** from the Azure portal
+28. Add the following line to the `exports.appSettings` object, and then update [YOUR APPINSIGHTS KEY] with the your Application Insights Key for **content-api** from the Azure portal.

     ```javascript
     appInsightKey: '[YOUR APPINSIGHTS KEY]'